13 Best Fundrise Alternatives for Real Estate Investing

 - Major differences: Cadre is open only to accredited investors and primarily offers investments in individual properties with a much higher minimum investment.

 Cadre has also been operating since 2014, but it focuses on quality rather than quantity of properties.
-Cadre’s aim is to make commercial real estate accessible for those who would otherwise struggle to invest in this niche.
+Cadre aims to make commercial real estate accessible for those who would otherwise struggle to invest in this niche.

 While many other real estate investing platforms hold far more properties, Cadre takes a very selective approach with the aim of producing better returns.
 It focuses on properties in high-growth markets, using extensive manual due diligence to identify the best opportunities.